thelinmichael/spotify-web-api-node/README.md

 - Follow and unfollow users
 - Follow and unfollow artists
 - Check if the logged in user follows a user or artist
+- Follow a playlist
+- Unfollow a playlist
+- Check if users are following a Playlist

 Some methods require authentication, which can be done using these flows: